cunjian/face_rec_amsoftmax/README.md

 First, please compile the Caffe following the official installation guidelines.
 Specifically, you need to compile the matlab interface.

-To download the trained model:
+Second, download the trained model:

 https://1drv.ms/u/s!AhFf7JiY9UVbgUx1BZzRXILp-MQo

+After that, runs the demo code.

 References: